Objectives of the service

 Space Added Value

-Space assets involved include Earth Observation (EO; e.g., Meteosat and Sentinel satellites; to provide input data for global climate models and numerical weather prediction models), aeronautical satellite data communications (provided separately by the customer, to update electronic flight bag software for situational awareness during flight on the flight deck of an aircraft), and the Spire constellation for location data of aviation assets via ADS-B.
+Space assets involved include Earth Observation (EO) services such as Meteosat and Sentinel satellites, providing input data for global climate models and numerical weather prediction models.
+In addition, SATAVIA utilises customer-provided aeronautical satellite data communications and the Spire constellation for location data of aviation assets via ADS-B tracking data.

-The Pilot Trial of the DecisionX system will now take place between 1 December 2021 and 6 January 2022.
-SATAVIA aim to quantify an expected improvement to Aero-Engine Time-on-Wing and an Engine Wash Cost Benefit by better predicting the Exhaust Gas Temperature Hot Day Margin (EGTHDM) Degradation rate.
-SATAVIA will analyse satellite Automatic Dependent Surveillance – Broadcast (ADS-B) data and environmental contaminant exposure to improve the prediction of EGTHDM.
+The Pilot Trial of the DECISIONX system took place between 1 December 2021 and 6 January 2022.
+SATAVIA quantified expected improvements to aero engine Time-on-Wing (TOW) and engine wash cost benefit via improved prediction of Exhaust Gas Temperature Hot Day Margin (EGTHDM) Degradation rate.
+SATAVIA analysed satellite Automatic Dependent Surveillance – Broadcast (ADS-B) data and environmental contaminant exposure to improve the prediction of EGTHDM.